 So, employing the Martingale, if you bet $10 and lost, the next bet would be for $20, and so on.
 You keep on doubling until you hit, then revert to your $10 basic bet.

 Sounds great, right?
 Well, yes, until you realize that you can quickly go busto playing this way, and anyway, computer statistical analysis of this system proves it doesn't provide any real edge.

 Other systems, meanwhile, like the ‘Andrucci', take into account trends and spikes in landed numbers on the wheel, and instruct you to alter your bets accordingly.
 Again, short-term ‘spikes' do occur, but then over the long-term, numbers that land on the roulette wheel tend to even themselves out.

-While it is sometimes joked that the best roulette system is simply not to play, many players like to play around with a system or two to see if it can work for them.
-Visit our page on Systems here to try one out today.
+While it’s sometimes joked that the best roulette system is simply not to play, many players like to play around with a system or two to see if it can work for them.
+Visit our page on systems here to try one out today.

 Understanding Roulette Rules and Odds